 About

-The Frogs will be streamed live on July 10 at 21:00 Athens time (GMT +3), in cooperation with Google Greece.
-The performance will be available worldwide (with the exception of Greece), exclusively through livefromepidaurus.gr and at the Festival’s official YouTube channel, Athens Epidaurus Festival, free of charge, although donations are welcome.
-Google will host the livestreaming and provide technical support and major free promotion across YouTube.
+The play will be streamed live at 21.00 Athens time (GMT +2), in partnership with Google Greece.
+It will be available worldwide except Greece, exclusively through the YouTube platform, free of charge, although donations will be welcomed.
+All proceeds will benefit the National Theatre and Greek actors impacted by the COVID-19 pandemic.
+Google will host the livestreaming and provide technical support as well as major free promotion across YouTube regarding the livestreaming event.

-The performance is in Greek with English subtitles and lasts approximately 1 hour and 45 minutes.
+The play is in Greek with English subtitles and lasts approximately 90 minutes.

 -